antimof/UxPlay/README.md

 **Building this version** (Instructions for Ubuntu; adapt these for other Linuxes, and MacOS, see below).

 You need a C/C++ compiler with the standard development libraries installed.
-Make sure that cmake>=3.4.1 and pkgconfig are also installed: "apt-get-install cmake pkgconfig".
+Make sure that cmake>=3.4.1 and pkg-config are also installed: "apt-get-install cmake pkg-config".
 In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads), then do